Contact Us

 Huayna Picchu

 The peak of Huayna Picchu rises over Machu Picchu, where the Urubamba River gently coils around it.
 It is at an elevation of 2,693m/8,835ft.
 The mountain is home to the breathtaking Temple of the Moon and adjacent to it is the Great Cavern made of fine masonry.
 The high priest and local virgins resided here.
 Its visitors are limited to 400 a day, during the only 2 time slots available each day.
-The hike is steep, with some exposed sections on the pathway leading to the summit.
-It can get slippery, however certain sections do offer steel cables for support.
-The view at the top gives you the most panoramic and spectacular views of Machu Picchu.
-Majority of the stunning pictures you find on postcards and social media are taken at the top of Huayna Picchu.
+The hike is steep, on the pathway leading to the summit.
+It can get slippery, there are certain sections do offer steel cables for support.
+The view at the top gives you the most panoramic views of Machu Picchu.
+Majority of the stunning pictures you find on postcards are taken at the top of Huayna Picchu.

 Sun Gate

 The Sun Gate (2,720m/8,924ft), also known as Intu Punku, is perched on the hilltop overlooking the Great Citadel of Machu Picchu.
-It is the first viewpoint of Machu Picchu and only people hiking the Inca Trail are privileged to the stunning views this vantage point provides.
+It is the first viewpoint of Machu Picchu and only people hiking the Inca Trail are privileged enough to the stunning views this vantage point provides.
 The Incas used it as a kind of control gate for the people entering and leaving the Inca City of Machu Picchu.
-Because of its remote and strategic location, it is believed that Machu Picchu only welcomed elite guests from the empire.
+Due to its remote and strategic location, it is believed that Machu Picchu only welcomed elite guests from the empire.
 It is a large place, with windows and doors supported by terraces.
-From the Sun Gate you can see the entire City of Incas and the size and majesty of it simply takes your breath away.
+From the Sun Gate you can see the entire City of Incas and the size of the site will simply amaze you.

 Sun Gate